-Upright Heel: this is a position that fulfills all the characteristics of a basic Upright, but the rotation will be done on the rear wheel of the skate.
+Upright Heel: this is a position that fulfills all the characteristics of a basic Upright, but the rotation will be done on the two rear wheels of the skate.
 Key points for confirmation:

-- Body held on the vertical axis - Good lift of the front wheels during the rotation on the heel.
-It must be perfectly visible. - The position on the rear wheel must be stable, without hesitation and winding. - There is no description for the free leg as long as the rest of the body stays on the vertical axis.
+- Body held on the vertical axis. - Good lift of the front wheels during the rotation on the heel.
+It must be perfectly visible. - The position on the two rear wheels must be stable, without hesitation and winding. - There is no description for the free leg as long as the rest of the body stays on the vertical axis.